Matt-Eva/material-ui-demo/README.md

 ### Modals

 You may not be familiar with the term 'modal', but you've certainly encountered them before.
 A modal refers to a pop-up window that appears as an overlay over the rest of your webpage.
-If you've already forked, cloned, and installed this application, go ahead and start it up.
+If you've already forked, cloned, and installed this application, go ahead and start it up by running `npm start`.
 Clicking on the blue 'login' button in the upper right-hand corner will open up a login modal.

 Modals offer a great way to show specific components without redirecting your user to an entirely new webpage.
 While there are certainly times where a redirect is appropriate, using modals gives you a powerful UI tool that makes your user experience easier and more streamlined.